If you are reading this text you have probably already decided that

 - Run the game

-And the good news is that Gargoyle covers all the three platforms in that respect (the 3 blue cells).
+If you are starting out with AlanIDE you probably want to use a GUI-based interpreter to run your game.
+On the Windows operating system there is a Alan provided version, WinArun.
+The third part, general multi-format, interpreter/runner Gargoyle also plays Alan games, and it covers all the three platforms in that respect (the 3 blue cells).
 So we will have a look at setting up AlanIDE and Gargoyle on the three platforms.
 The differences between the platforms are marginal.

 You should remember that the "integrated" way (using AlanIDE) is not the only way to work with Alan, so once you have become accustomed with Alan and want to do some serious work, you might want to investigate the other options to find your favourite setup.

 AlanIDE is an "Integrated Development Environment" which you can read more about here.
 So to get AlanIDE running you:

 - Download and install the appropriate AlanIDE from the Download Area